Towing vehicles and trailers

-(The images below are from the Vehicle Standards Bulletin produced by the Australian Department of Infrastructure and Regional Development and are used with permission.)
+(The images below are from the Vehicle Standards Bulletin and are used with permission from the Australian Department of Infrastructure, Transport and Regional Development and Communications.)

 It’s important to select the right trailer type and configuration for easier load distribution and restraint.
 Contact RACQ or Caravanning Queensland for advice on selecting a suitable trailer or caravan combination.

 Your vehicle needs to be equipped appropriately for the trailer’s type and size, including: